Horse sheath cleaning

 Some horses object to sheath cleaning and require sedation, others will tolerate it if the groom is careful and patient, though light sedation may help the horse "drop" for easier cleaning.
 Ideally, the horse will be desensitized by careful training to tolerate the procedure.
 To begin, a gentle stream of warm water is run into the sheath from a hose or a large, needleless syringe.
 This will loosen and soften some of the material and make it easier to remove.
 The process requires either that the horse "drop" his penis or that the groom reach up inside of the sheath to pull the penis gently from the sheath by the glans (head) in order to apply cleaner and carefully clean the entire region.
 The "bean" is often found in the urethral diverticulum, a pocket adjacent to the opening of the urethra, so that area must also be checked.
-While a veterinarian can clean a sheath, it is a medical procedure and can be done by any person who learns the proper method.
+While a veterinarian can clean a sheath, it is not a medical procedure and can be done by any person who learns the proper method.